-He worked diligently, never stopped fighting, as a brave monarch with dignity.
+He worked diligently and never stopped fighting, as a brave monarch with dignity.

-He probably made some wrong decisions and was not an exceptional emperor who could save the kingdom and change the history of China, but he shouldn’t take much blame for the Ming Empire’s perish either.
+He probably made some wrong decisions and was not an exceptional emperor who could save the kingdom and change history, but he shouldn’t take much blame for the Ming Empire’s perdition either.

-Anyway, he continued the tradition that his ancestors left to him.
+Anyway, he continued the tradition that his ancestors left for him.

-During the entire Ming Dynasty, they never paid tribute or ceded territory, never escaped or surrendered, and never gave up fighting.
+Throughout the entire Ming Dynasty, they never paid tribute or ceded territory, never escaped or surrendered, and never gave up fighting.
 Also, he had the courage and will to sacrifice for his people.

-It was hard to tell if Chongzhen Emperor's "never give up fighting" spirit was right.
+It was hard to tell if the Chongzhen Emperor's "never give up fighting" spirit was right.

 His self-sacrifice, however, didn’t get the result that he had expected.

-After the refugee army came into the Beijing city, they occupied the royal palace, put Chongzhen Emperor and his queen’s body in front of the public to show off, and then started to rob and slaughter.
+After Li Zicheng’s army came into Beijing city, they occupied the royal palace, put Chongzhen Emperor and his queen’s body in front of the public to show off, and then started to rob, and slaughter.

-Thousands of Chongzhen Emperor’s officials and their family members committed suicide after hearing his death.
+Thousands of Ming officials and their family members committed suicide, after hearing Chongzhen Emperor's death.

-However, those officials who claimed themselves to be poor and white-handed when Emperor Zhu Youjian asked for donation, turned out were extremely rich and obsessed over 300 times as much money as their poor emperor had.
+However, those officials who claimed themselves to be poor when the Chongzhen Emperor asked for donations, turned out were extremely rich; they possessed over 300 times as much money as their emperor had.

 Ending of Chongzhen Emperor's Sons

-Three of Zhu Youjian’s sons disappeared from public forever, there were no official records in regard to where did they end up in the history of China; it was very possible that they were safe and protected by loyal officials of the Ming Empire.
+After Chongzhen Emperor’s sacrifice, his three sons disappeared from the public forever; there were no official records regarding how they escaped, or where they ended up.
+It was very possible that they were safe, and protected by loyal officials of the Ming Empire.

-Another son of him successfully got escaped, with the help of some loyal officers of Ming; he buried his past and lived as a teacher and built his own family.
-He stayed careful and alert and kept moving around many places in China.
+Another son of him got escaped successfully, with the help of some loyal officers.
+He buried his past, lived as a teacher, and built his own family.
+He stayed careful and alert and kept moving in different places.

-When he was old, he accidentally told a friend about his identity after he was drunk.

-This secret spread quickly; two years later, he was tricked and captured by Qing’s emperor.
+When he was old, he accidentally told a friend about his identity after he was drunk, and this secret was spread quickly nationwide.
+Two years later, he was tricked and captured by the emperor of the Qing Empire.

-His wife and daughters committed suicide after he got caught; Qing’s emperor Xuan Ye sentenced his sons and grandsons to death.
+His wife and daughters committed suicide after he got caught; Qing’s Kangxi Emperor sentenced his sons and grandsons to death.

-This former prince of the Ming Empire, after having witnessed his kingdom being perished and everyone in his family was cruelly murdered, was then killed through dismembering after thousands of cuts, when he was already 75 years old.
+This former prince of the Ming Empire, after having witnessed his kingdom being perished and everyone in his family was cruelly murdered, was then killed and dismembered after thousands of cuts, when he was already 75 years old.

-At that time, the Manchu army still didn’t break the Line of Defense that Marshal Sun Chengzong built before.
+When Chongzhen Emperor committed suicide, and Li Zicheng occupied the Beijing city, the Manchu army still didn’t break the Line of Defense on the Great Wall that Marshal Sun Chengzong built before.

-Ironically, the great marshal Sun Chengzong probably never had expected that the strong defense line that he worked so hard to construct, in the end was opened from inside.
+Ironically, the great marshal Sun Chengzong probably had never expected that the strong defensive line that he worked so hard to construct, in the end, was opened from inside.

-Manchu allied Wu Sangui’s troop, under the name of revenging for Chongzhen Emperor, had an intensive war with the refugee army and won.
+Manchu Regime allied Wu Sangui’s troop, under the name of revenging for Chongzhen Emperor, had an intensive war with the Li Zicheng’s army in the Shanhai Pass.

-Many officials and generals supported another king from Ming Empire's royal clan and organized another Ming Empire in the southern China, and kept fighting with the Manchu regime, now named the Qing.
+Many officials and generals supported another king from Ming Empire's royal clan, organized another regime in southern China, and kept fighting against the Manchu regime, now named the Qing Empire.

-Large numbers of civilians volunteered and sacrificed in intense battles, or had been massacred by the Qing’s army.
+Large numbers of civilians volunteered, but sacrificed in intense battles, or had been massacred by the Qing’s army.

 The next year after Chongzhen Emperor’s death, the Qing’s army defeated and occupied city Yangzhou, where they encountered huge resistance.

-After Ming’s commander and his warriors all sacrificed or committed suicide, Qing’s troop turned this wealthy and prosperous city into hell.
+After Ming’s commander and his warriors all sacrificed or committed suicide, Qing’s troops turned this wealthy and prosperous city into hell.

-Over 800,000 bodies were stocked in the city after Qing’s army left; a book that detailedly documented this cruel massacre was then banned by Qing’s government.
+Over 800,000 bodies were piled up in the city after Qing’s army left; a book that detailedly documented this cruel massacre was then banned by Qing’s government.

-Those cruel and inhuman massacres sometimes were hid or denied by butchers who wanted to fool the world; the truth, however, will always come and clear in the end.
+Those inhuman massacres sometimes were hidden or denied by butchers who wanted to fool the world; the truth, however, will always come and clear in the end.

-Good reputation among public should be gained through honesty, contribution, decency or integrity, not denial or burial of naked truth.
+Good reputation in public should be gained through honesty, contribution, decency, or integrity, not denial or burial of the naked truth.

 After this tragedy, the next king of Ming was assassinated as well.

-Then some other princes of the Ming Empire’s royal family were supported to establish other regimes named Ming, but they were all defeated, committed suicide or were assassinated.
+Then, some other princes of the Ming’s royal family were supported to establish other regimes, but they were all defeated, committed suicide, or were assassinated.

 Until 39 years after Chongzhen Emperor's death, the last king of Ming failed and committed suicide; then the Qing Dynasty finally unified the whole of the nation.

-Those wars and Qing’s cruel carnages and natural disasters led to loss of around 30 to 40 million population in the history of China, including people who fought intensely with Qing, and those refused to shave their head to have the braid hairstyle that Qing stipulated.
+During that a few decades, the wars, Qing’s cruel carnages, and natural disasters led to the loss of around 30 to 40 million population, included people who fought intensely with Qing, and those who refused to shave their heads to keep the braided hairstyle that Qing stipulated.

-They were just like their emperor Zhu Youjian, even though they already knew the tragic ending, even they realized that they were not heroes who were capable to make a huge change and save the country, they still fought bravely till the last minute.
+They were just like their Chongzhen Emperor, even though they already knew the tragic ending, even they realized that they were not heroes who were capable to make a huge change, they still fought bravely till the last minute.

-There were large numbers of epic stories about loyalty, courage, combat, solidity, belief, insistence, etc., but they were all miserably ended up with sacrifices or massacres.
+There were large numbers of epic stories about loyalty, courage, combat, solidity, belief, insistence, etc., but they were all miserably ended up with sacrifices or being massacred.

-Chongzhen Emperor Zhu Youjian, though he tried everything he could and dedicated his entire life, in the end, he still failed to protect his people, his family nor his own empire.
+Chongzhen Emperor Zhu Youjian, though he tried everything he could and dedicated his entire life, in the end, he still failed to protect his people, his family, nor his empire.